A Trusted Friend in a Complicated World

 • Built-in battery can take up to eight hours to charge

-What to look for when buying the best luggage brands
+What to look for when buying luggage

 Why you should trust us

-Putting miles on the best luggage brands
+How we found the best luggage brands

 FAQ

-Is hard-shell or soft-sided luggage better?
+Is soft-sided or hard-shell luggage better?

 What size is carry-on luggage?

-The typical size of carry on luggage is 22 inches by 14 inches by 9 inches, including the handle and wheels.
+The typical size of carry-on luggage is 22 inches by 14 inches by 9 inches, including the handle and wheels.
 Carry-on luggage rules can be strict, and it’s important to check the requirements before arriving at the airport.
 There may be an inch or two difference between various airlines’ carry-on bag policies.

 What is the weight limit for luggage?

-The standard weight limit for a checked luggage on most domestic airlines is 50 pounds per bag.
+The standard weight limit for a checked suitcase on most domestic airlines is 50 pounds per bag.
 However, there are some airlines that have a maximum of 70 pounds per checked bag.
 Check with the airline you’ll be flying with to ensure you know the exact weight limit before you begin packing your bags.